 In God we trust, rest everybody please bring data.

-As on-demand CFO service providers, this is the discipline we bring to startups: diligently gathering data and deriving conclusions that will make or break the company at this young stage.
+As on-demand CFO service providers that offer finance and accounting services, this is the discipline we bring to startups: diligently gathering data and deriving conclusions that will make or break the company at this young stage.

 A case in point would be measuring the efficiency of a company’s investment in sales and marketing.
 An excellent example of this is the “magic number” metric defined by a veteran Silicon Valley investor Rory O’ Driscoll of Scale Venture Partners.
 A lot of disciplined operating KPI tracking goes into coming up with this number.
 But once you have the systems in place,